GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README-tf-estimator.md

 ## Instance metadata

-We can set instance metadata either by editing our instance in the cloud console or through the `gcloud` CLI.
+We can set instance metadata either by editing our instance in the cloud console or through the `gcloud` command-line interface.
 Let us use `gcloud` for this.

 First, let us define two environment variables (this assumes that we have already exported the `GCP_PROJECT` environment variable as in the [Data](#Data) section: